lambrospetrou/lambrospetrou.github.io/src/_posts/2024-08-14-durable-objects-cloudflare.md

 I am not going to focus on how you use Durable Objects in code at all, since the goal is to explain why Durable Objects should be used more, but you can find [code examples in the developer docs](https://developers.cloudflare.com/durable-objects/examples/).

+> Each Durable Object instance is identified by a user-provided key, has its own throughput limits, its own durable storage, its own in-memory state, executes in single-threaded fashion, and you can influence its location if necessary.

+If you don't understand what the above sentence means, reading the article will make it clear.

 ## Not just for real-time collaboration

 As of the time of writing, the Cloudflare developer documentation ([see here](https://developers.cloudflare.com/durable-objects/)) and the Durable Objects landing page ([see here](https://www.cloudflare.com/en-gb/developer-platform/durable-objects/)) describe DOs as follows: